MaaXYZ/MaaMCP/README_EN.md

    - Adjust roi recognition regions
    - Add wait time (post_delay)
    - Add intermediate state detection nodes
-4. **Re-validate** - Run again after modifications until stable success
+4. **Re-validate** - Run again after modifications until it consistently succeeds

 If the Pipeline logic itself needs adjustment, AI can re-execute automation operations and combine old and new experiences to generate a more robust Pipeline.